oxygen-dioxide/OpenUtau-Wiki/Resamplers.md

 # Compatible with adjustments

-# Incompatible

 - moresampler.exe
   - Though it technically works, but it is actually barely usable.
 Not recommend to use at the moment.
-  - Need to edit moreconfig.txt line "resampler-compatibility" to on.
+  - Need to edit the following lines in moreconfig.txt:
+    - line 6 "resampler-compatibility" to on.
+    - line 16 "auto-update-llsm-mrq" to off.

+# Incompatible